Menu

 permission: admin

-Any operation that creates or deletes should ask for approval.
+Any operation that creates, modifies, or deletes data should require consent.

 permission: write